WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/veres-one-did-method.md

 The Veres One Blockchain uses a leaderless, non-blocking, byzantine fault tolerant consensus algorithm called Continuity.
-The algorithm reaches consensus with probability 1 as long as there are at least 2f+1 nodes in the system where f is the number of byzantine failures.
+The algorithm reaches consensus with probability 1.
+There are 3f+1 nodes in the system where f is the number of byzantine failures the network can tolerate.
 Since the algorithm is non-blocking and nodes can progress at their own pace, the limiting factor is how quickly events can be gossiped around the network.
 This approach results in very high throughputs.
 Transactions are limited by two factors:
-1) the fastest 2/3rds of elector's database write speeds and 2) the time it takes to distribute 12f + 1 merge events to every elector in the network, the rate of which is an exponential function.
+1) the fastest 2/3rds of elector's database write speeds and 2) the time it takes to distribute at least 12f + 6 merge events to every elector in the network, the rate of which is an exponential function.

 **Warning: Benchmarks are not reflective of real world performance**